mapbox/underreact/README.md

 - Node 6+.

-Install Underreact as a dependency of your project:
+Install Underreact as a developer dependency of your project:

 ```
-npm install @mapbox/underreact
+npm install -D @mapbox/underreact
 ```

-Install the peer dependencies:
+If you are building a react application, you also need to install react dependencies:

 ```
 npm install react react-dom